Stinger - Chapter 1

 Gar ran his hand over a brass oil lamp mounted on a gimbal.
 “How about this?”

 “The boat was in the water last season,” Murph continued.
-“Must be pretty much ready to go—don’t you think?”
+“Must be pretty much ready to go…”

 “No Atomic 4?”
 Murph raised an eyebrow.

 Gar shook his head.
-“I was expecting one too, but honestly, a diesel is fantastic — looks new.”
+“I was expecting one too, but I’d take a diesel any day — looks new.”
 He knelt over the engine.
+“Ever started up a gas engine on a boat without thinking — this might be all she wrote?”

 “Feels good,” Gar said, standing up.
 “I’ll take a few pictures to look over later.”